rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![PSG UI](/img/psg-ui-to-show-the-serial-no.png)

-2. Afterward, I used GET /backup-recovery/v1beta1/protection-store-gateways [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreGatewaysList/)to figure out the protection-store-gateway id that is associated with the protection-stores that would be incorporated into the protection-policy.
+2. Afterward, I used **GET /backup-recovery/v1beta1/protection-store-gateways** [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreGatewaysList/)to figure out the **protection-store-gateway id** that was associated with the protection-stores that would be incorporated into the protection-policy.

 ![API show registered PSG](/img/api-display-registered-psg.png)

-3. From the figure below, I used GET /backup-recovery/v1beta1/protection-stores [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreList/)to obtain the protection-store id for both the on-premises protection store and the cloud protection store.
-To display related protection-stores to the protection storage gateway id, I provided the API parameter of filter to list the protection-store associated with the id for protection storage gateway of **“<onprem-protection-store-id>”**.
-The filter parameter that I used are **protectionStoreType eq 'ON_PREMISES'** and **storageSystemInfo/id eq 'protection-store-gateway-id'**.
-Additionally, I used the following select parameter: **name,displayName,id,status,state,protectionStoreType** to provide shorter response to simplify the discovery of the protection-store on-premises.
+3. From the figure below, I used **GET /backup-recovery/v1beta1/protection-stores** [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreList/)to obtain the protection-store id for both the on-premises protection store and the cloud protection store.
+To display related protection-stores to the protection storage gateway id, I provided the API parameter of filter to list the protection-store associated with the id for protection storage gateway of **“\<onprem-protection-store-id\>”**.
+The filter parameter that I used are **protectionStoreType eq 'ON_PREMISES'** and **storageSystemInfo/id eq '\<protection-store-gateway-id\>'**.
+Additionally, I used the following parameter **select: name,displayName,id,status,state,protectionStoreType** to provide shorter response to simplify the discovery of the protection-store on-premises.

 ![API to obtain the onpremises protection store id](/img/api-to-get-onpremises-protection-store-id.png)

-4. I repeat the same execution of the GET /backup-recovery/v1beta1/protection-stores to obtain the **“<onprem-protection-store-id>”**.
-To accomplish that, I used the following filter: **protectionStoreType eq 'CLOUD' and storageSystemInfo/id eq “<protection-store-gateway-id>”**.
-Additionally, I also used the select parameter: **name,displayName,id,status,state,protectionStoreType** to provide shorter response for simpler discovery  of the protection-store-id in the cloud.
+4. I repeat the same execution of the **GET /backup-recovery/v1beta1/protection-stores** to obtain the **“\<cloud-protection-store-id\>”**.
+To accomplish that, I used the following **filter**: **protectionStoreType eq 'CLOUD' and storageSystemInfo/id eq “\<protection-store-gateway-id\>”**.
+Additionally, I also used the  parameter **select: name,displayName,id,status,state,protectionStoreType** to provide shorter response for simpler discovery of the protection-store-id in the cloud.

 ![API to obtain cloud protection store id](/img/api-discover-cloud-protection-store-id.png)